vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 });
 ```

-In this example I use `spawn` to execute a simple `ls -la` command to show files in current directory.

 I call `spawn` method and pass command as string and arguments in array of strings.
 This returns a `ChildProcess` instance, which has `stdout` and `stderr` properties, both of type `ReadableStream`.
 Streams implement `EventEmitter` API so we can listen to `data` events to see output of command or errors.

 How different is `exec`?